distributed-system-analysis/pbench/agent/bench-scripts/pbench-fio.md

 # measuring latency percentiles

 Usually when a latency requirement is defined in a SLA (service-level agreement) for a cluster, the implication is that *at any point in time* during the operation of the cluster, the Nth latency percentile will not exceed X seconds.
 However, fio does not output that information directly in its normal logs - instead it outputs latency percentiles measured over the duration of the entire test run.
 For short test this may be sufficient, but for longer tests or tests designed to measure *changes* in latency, you need to capture the variation in latency percentiles over time.
 The new fio histogram logging feature helps you do that.
 It uses the histogram data structures internal to every fio process, emitting this histogram to a log file at a user-specified interval.
-A post-processing tool, [fiologparser-hist.py](https://github.com/axboe/fio/blob/master/tools/hist/fiologparser_hist.py), then reads in these histogram logs and outputs latency percentiles over time.   pbench's postprocessing tool runs it and then graphs the results.
+A post-processing tool, [fio-histo-log-pctiles.py](https://github.com/axboe/fio/blob/master/tools/hist/fio-histo-log-pctiles.py), then reads in these histogram logs and outputs latency percentiles over time.   pbench's postprocessing tool runs it and then graphs the results.
+Documentation is [here](https://github.com/axboe/fio/blob/master/doc/fio-histo-log-pctiles.pdf).
 The job file parameters **write_hist_log=h** and **hist_log_msec** control the pathnames and interval for histogram logging.

+# examples

+Here are some common use cases for distributed fio.

-# example of OpenStack Cinder volumes
+## example of OpenStack Cinder volumes

 Advice: do everything on smallest possible scale to start with, until you get your input files to work, then scale it out.